 You park your car.
 As you disembark, an insect flies right in front of you.
 You ignore it because you think it’s a normal fly.
 But when a second and a third fly by, you throw off everything on your hands.
-You curse loudly and follow them through with your eyes to see where they are headed.
 A swarm of bees is resting on the edge of your roof!

 If bees keep coming into your house, use essential oils like lemongrass, thyme, lavender, hyssop, citronella, fennel, and peppermint to deter them.
-Mix the oils with water then wipe down surfaces with them or soak cotton balls in them then place the balls around the house.
+Mix the oils with water, wipe down surfaces with them, or soak cotton balls in them, then place them around the house.
 They won’t harm the bees.

 Bees swarming around your house can be caused by the following:

 Bees are flower lovers as this is where they collect nectar as their food.
 So, having colorful flowers in your compound, especially the wall-hanging ones, will attract the bees.

 If, for instance, a swarm of honey bees has split from their colony and is looking for a new residence, a compound with plenty of flowers will be their first stop since feed is guaranteed.

 Sugar is like a magnet to the bees.
 Remember when you went for a picnic and many of them couldn’t leave you in peace?
 You must have had sugary stuff, like pineapples and honey.

 The same happens in your house since sweet sugary stuff will get the bees knocking on your house and residing with you.